jugeeya/UltimateTrainingModpack/README.md

     * No, this is not currently supported.
 Use `SPECIAL+UPTAUNT` to open the menu.
 * How do I fix the error message "The software has been closed due to an error" when starting Smash?
     * If you're on a Mac, check your SD card for files with dots at the beginning of them in the training mod files, they should be deleted (like, `._libtraining_modpack.nro` in addition to `libtraining_modpack.nro`).
-* How do I fix the error message "Fatal error: Failed to stat stage2 (atmosphere/fusee-secondary.bin)"?
+* How do I fix the error message "Failed to open sdmc:/atmosphere/package3"?
     * This is caused by improperly setting up the SD card.
 When adding files onto the SD card, make sure that you extract the contents of the .zip file first then add only the contents and not the parent folder onto the SD card!
 Consult the [Atmosphere documentation](https://github.com/Atmosphere-NX/Atmosphere) for additional information.
+* How do I fix the error message "Panic occurred while running Atmosphere.
+Title ID: 010041544D530000 Error: std::abort (0xFFE)
+    * This is caused by a missing or improper [Skyline](https://github.com/skyline-dev/skyline/releases) installation.
+Make sure that you install the `subsdk9` and `main.npdm` files to `atmosphere/contents/01006A800016E000/exefs/`, as indicated in the Installation instructions.
 * How do I remove the Training Mod?
     * It's as simple as removing the files associated with the modpack.
 Make sure you only remove the files that you wish to remove:
-        * Skyline, the loader for code plugins like the modpack `atmosphere/contents/01006A800016E000/exefs/*`
         * Modpack plugins
             * `atmosphere/contents/01006A800016E000/romfs/libnn_hid_hook.nro`
             * `atmosphere/contents/01006A800016E000/romfs/libnro_hook.nro`
+            * * `atmosphere/contents/01006A800016E000/romfs/libparam_hook.nro`
             * `atmosphere/contents/01006A800016E000/romfs/libtraining_modpack.nro`
         * Additional static files
             * `atmosphere/contents/01006A800016E000/manual_html/html-document/contents.htdocs/*`